Now 62 years old, Clay Waagner has spent 25 years of his life behind bars. He has escaped from prison numerous times.

 He married his wife at twenty years old.
 Mary and Clay have now been married for forty-two years.
 They have nine children and sixteen grandchildren together.
 During the middle of his life Clay learned to write computer programs and made a good living doing this for a decade.
 In 1985 he got his private pilot’s license and developed a love for flying.
+He lived in Alaska for two years and skippered a commercial fishing boat.
+He feels most at home on the water.

-His brief time as an anti-abortion activist and extremist earned him a fifty year federal prison sentence.
-At forty-four years old he had to face the fact that he would have to live into his late eighty's in order to ever leave prison.
+Despite this fact, he and his wife, Mary, are still married.
 Not one to sit idly and with no previous art training or experience, he taught himself to draw and paint and is now an accomplished artist.
 In addition, he began to write and has written four books, two of which are published and two to be released later this year.